brmscheiner/memorize.py/README.md

 * Does the function depend on anything outside of the current file that may have changed (external classes, methods, functions, or data)?

 ## Unfinished business
-Don't use this for functions that take arguments that cannot be dictionary keys (such as lists).
+Don't use this for functions whose arguments can't be dictionary keys (such as lists).
 I'd like to add support for this in the future.